xuleimath/website/docs/examples/password-checker.md

 ### Fine Print (Or: Please Don't Use This In Production)

 For those looking to implement their own password solutions: we do not present a complete implementation of a password validity checking program, nor is our example one that follows [guidelines recommended by NIST](https://pages.nist.gov/800-63-FAQ/#q-b06), which caution "against the use of composition rules (e.g., requiring lower-case, upper-case, digits, and/or special characters) for memorized secrets".
 Bob's Identity Service should responsibly further process Alice's resulting SHA256 salted password hash using a KDF such as scrypt before storing it in a database.
-This example has also not supplied the mechanism by which Alice confirms she is the actor responsible for generating her new password. <b>Our purpose here is simply to illustrate the power of sharing the results of private computations`.</b>
+This example has also not supplied the mechanism by which Alice confirms she is the actor responsible for generating her new password. <b>Our purpose here is simply to illustrate the power of sharing the results of private computations.</b>

 # Overview

 In some ways, Alice's process follows convention.
-Alice generates a `password` that meets Bob's requirements, and Bob stores a `SHA-256 hash of Alice's password` along with a `salt`.
+Alice generates a `password` that meets Bob's requirements, and Bob receives a `SHA-256 hash of Alice's password` along with a `salt`.
 Like all RISC Zero projects for the zkVM, the bulk of the password checker program is divided between a [host driver](https://github.com/risc0/password_checker/blob/main/starter/src/main.rs) that runs the zkVM code and a [guest program](https://github.com/risc0/password_checker/blob/main/methods/guest/src/bin/pw_checker.rs) that executes on the zkVM.
-By taking advantage of the RISC Zero zkVM, Alice can run a password validity check and give Bob only her salt and hashed password.
-Alice's process is as follows:
+By taking advantage of the RISC Zero zkVM, Alice can run a password validity check and her password never needs to leave her local machine.Alice's process is as follows:

 * Alice's `host driver program` shares a password and salt with the `guest zkVM` and initiates guest program execution.
 * The `guest zkVM program` checks Alice's password against a set of validity requirements.